 Researchers, looking for Eve Hendrickson’s husband’s first name, grabbed on to the name Separate and assumed “Citth” referred to Eve’s maiden name.
 But never has a census taker indicated a maiden name of a married woman on a census, and certainly not on a 1820 census where only the head of household name appears.
 They have, however, tried to identify two men with same name by putting notations after their names.

 Plus John, Eve’s husband, was dead by 1820.
 Come to find out, he died in Nelson County, Kentucky, in 1787…we have his probate information.

 So if Eve is still alive in 1820, she’s listed under someone else’s census record, perhaps living with a son or grandson.
-We know she’s dead before 1841 because Simeon blesses her in his “baptisms for the dead” in 1841.
+She’s alive in 1802 when she joins the Deep Run Baptist Church in Harrodsburg, KY.
+We know she’s dead before 1841 because Simeon blesses her in his “Baptisms for the Dead” in 1841.